 First Baptist Church, built in 1829, anchors City Hall Square in downtown New Bedford at 149 William St. The National Trust for Historic Preservation designated it a National Treasure.

-In 1847, the seal of the City of New Bedford was designed depicting three towers.
+In 1847, the City of New Bedford had its seal designed with three towers.
 The First Baptist Church stands in the center.
 Whaling ships returning home used the church steeple as a beacon.